Jayaramu24/OAC_For_Heatwave_Workshop_101/Lab5-Develop Dashboards/README.md

 - Hint for ‘Items Returned’: During data preparation, we have updated return status to ‘Returned’.
 This needs to be used as a filter on an appropriate metric to arrive at this metric.
 ‘Total Quantity Ordered’ is pretty straight forward.

+This brings us to the end of this lab.
+Let us visit the next section for Key takeaways and Path ahead.